-The Company leases motor vehicles and items of equipment under a number of leases, which were classified as operating leases under IAS17.
+The Company leases items of equipment under a number of leases, which were classified as operating leases under IAS17.
 Under IFRS16 these items have been recognised in the Statement of Financial Position under Property, Plant and Equipment.
 Further Information is presented in note 14.